 Ethics committee members recommend censuring and suspending von Ehlinger

-Rep. Aaron von Ehlinger (R, Lewiston) at the Idaho Capitol on April 6, 2021.
+In this file photo, Rep. Aaron von Ehlinger, R-Lewiston, attends the legislative session at the Idaho Capitol on April 6, 2021.
 (Otto Kitsinger for Idaho Capital Sun)

 UPDATE: Rep. Aaron von Ehlinger, R-Lewiston, has resigned his seat.
 Von Ehlinger submitted his letter of resignation Thursday afternoon and it was read on the floor of the House of Representatives by House Chief Clerk Carrie Maulin.

 After most committee members condemned the behavior of Idaho Rep. Aaron von Ehlinger, R-Lewiston, the Ethics and House Policy Committee unanimously recommended his censure — which would include suspension without pay — by the full House of Representatives.